priyanshu-panwar/fastapi-utilities/docs/index.md

 ```

-* **Timer Middleware**: Add a middleware to the FastAPI app that logs the time taken to process a request.
+* **🕒Timer Middleware**: Add a middleware to the FastAPI app that logs the time taken to process a request.
 Optionally, also logs the average response time.The average response time is reset after every (reset_after)100,000 requests.

 ```